limpkin/mooltipass/tools/unlockUpdateLock/README.md

 Requirements
 ------------
-- Linux or Windows OS
 - Python 2.7
-- All python modules listed at the beginning of the unlockUpdateLock.py file
+- Linux or Windows
 - Windows: libusb at http://sourceforge.net/projects/libusb-win32/files/
+- All python modules listed at the beginning of the unlockUpdateLock.py file (pip install -modulename-)
+- New firmware file placed in the same directory, named "Mooltipass.hex"
 - Pyusb: pip install --pre pyusb
 - script launched as root in Linux
-- New firmware file placed in the same dir, named "Mooltipass.hex"

 Instructions
 ------------